Leanne Holiday: Storylines

 Leanne finds out that Doug and Ste are leaving together so throws them a going away party.
 In the shop Leanne finds out that Dennis was paid to do a fake robbery for the McQueens and that Dennis gave her the ring of the late Myra McQueen (Nicole Barber-Lane).
 She later breaks up with Dennis and throws champagne in his face.
 Leanne decides to leave but then later sees in a book that Dennis had written 10 things he loves about her.
 Leanne then organizes a leaving party for Doug and Ste, who are planning to move away.
 A bomb that has accidentally been brought to the party, goes off, destroying the house.
 Dennis waits anxiously for news on his step-cousin Dodger (Danny Mac) and when a body is brought out, it is actually Leanne.
 In the ambulance Dennis and Leanne have a heart-to-heart and Leanne tells him that she wants to marry him after all and forgives him for the robbery.
 Leanne then stops breathing and is rushed quickly to hospital.
 Due to complications due to a head injury, Dennis tells her that he will marry her in hospital.
 Dennis and Leanne get married at the hospital.
 Leanne then passes away, a few hours after marrying Dennis, due to a bleed on the brain she suffered from the bomb blast.

 Reception

 A poll ran on the official Hollyoaks website asked viewers which new student was their favourite.
 Leanne received the fewest votes, with only 432 (7.91%) people voting for her.
 Marquess said that Leanne "is fast becoming one of [his] favourite characters".
 The official Hollyoaks website ran a poll on who Lee should be with and 478 votes were cast, with 72.18% of viewers choosing Amy over Leanne.
 In 2011, Daniel Kilkelly of Digital Spy said that Leanne has proved to be one of "the most memorable of last year's batch of new characters".
 Inside Soap conducted a poll to find out which Hollyoaks character their readers wanted serial killer Silas Blissett (Jeff Rawle) to murder the most.
 Leanne came first with 57% of the vote.
 A writer from Western Mail said that the tricks that Leanne played on Lee were insane.
+A writer from Burnley Express called Leanne a "bubbly blonde".
+Hilarie Stelfox from Yorkshire Live called Leanne a "doomed teenager" and believed that her "final performance was dramatic, even by Hollyoaks' standards".